Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/The Chosen.md

 *Your birth was prophesied.
 You are the Chosen One, and with your abilities you can save the world.
 If you fail, all will be destroyed.
 It all rests on you.
 Only you.*

 To make your Chosen, first pick a name.
-Then follow the instructions below to decide your look, ratings, fate, moves, gear, and your special weapon.
-Finally, introduce yourself and pick history.
+Then follow the instructions below to decide your look, ratings, fate, [[moves]], [[gear]], and your special weapon.
+Finally, introduce yourself and pick [[history]].

 ![](MotWIMG4.jpeg)